 Throughout our history writers have inspired greatness and influenced the development of society, nations, religions, governments, and our overall human history.

-Each of the following authors have been judged by a list of 3 grading criteria.
+Each of the following authors has been judged by a list of 3 grading criteria.
 I outline this grading criteria below.